-We manage a portfolio of 11 move on properties across Stevenage and North Hertfordshire.
-Two are owned by Haven First meaning we are able to manage and maintain the properties internally.
-We also manage the tenants of 9 properties owned externally but kindly accessible to our clients.
+We manage a portfolio of move on properties across Stevenage and North Hertfordshire.
+Some are owned by Haven First, meaning we are able to manage and maintain the properties internally.
+We also manage the tenants of other properties owned externally but kindly made accessible to our clients.

 FH came to Haven First after approaching our Hitchin site and working with our Outreach Worker, R, in December 2019.
 Having found him and his partner at the time living in a car, it was discovered that as well as substance misuse issues, both him and his partner were engaged in a negative cycle of domestic violence.

 R evaluated the pair and decided the best course of action would be to separate them in different hostels in order to work with them individually and therefore target their issues properly.
 FH was placed in our Hitchin hostel within the Cold Weather Provisions accommodation and then after a short stay there he was offered a full-time bed space.
 His partner was housed in our Stevenage hostel immediately.
 R was sure that separating the pair would allow them to address their needs more effectively.